 Just showing soccer fans' power at their clubs, Leeds United supporters changed the course of their team’s logo history in January 2018.

-Presented by the club with a new logo at the start of that year to mark its centenary that would take place in 2019, the crest was met with horror amongst supporters and ridicule from fans from other clubs on social media.
+Presented by the club with a new logo at the start of that year to mark its centenary, which would take place in 2019, the crest was met with horror amongst supporters and ridicule from fans of other clubs on social media.
 Here’s the story of the logo that never came to be.

 Disbelief As Club Got It So So Wrong